Name Generator 2.0.1

 1. Copy dasmig/namegen.hpp and dasmig/random.hpp into your include path.

 2. Copy the resources/ folder (containing .names files) to your working directory.
+Choose resources/lite/ (~2 MB) for compact datasets or resources/full/ (~39 MB) for complete name lists.

 3. Enable C++23: -std=c++23 (GCC/Clang) or /std:c++latest (MSVC).